spiral/docs/application/views.md

 ],
 ```

-As you can see this directory located higher that original vault extension files, which gives us ability to redefine our layout settings by creating file in `app/views/vault/layout.dark.php`:
+As you can see this directory located before original vault extension which gives us ability to redefine our layout settings by creating file in `app/views/vault/layout.dark.php`:

 ```php
 <dark:extends path="vault:layouts/root"/>